tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 Execution:

-* More than 2/3 of voting power (containing correct and faulty validators) commit a block A in round *r*.
+* Faulty validators commit (without exposing it on the main chain) a block A in round *r* by collecting more than 2/3 of the voting power (containing correct and faulty validators).
-* All reach a round *r' > r*.
+* All validators (correct and faulty) reach a round *r' > r*.
-* The correct validators in C do not lock any value before round *r'*.
+* Some correct validators in C do not lock any value before round *r'*.
 * The faulty validators in F deviate from Tendermint consensus by ignoring that they locked A in *r*, and propose a different block B in *r'*.
-* As the validators in C have not locked any value, they accept the proposal for B and commit a block B.
+* As the validators in C that have not locked any value find B acceptable, they accept the proposal for B and commit a block B.

 *Remark.* In this case, the more than 1/3 of faulty validators do not need to commit an equivocation (F1) as they only vote once per round in the execution.